 Small area plan

 In October 2018, the city selected Asakura Robinson to complete a small area revitalization plan and design guidelines for the district.
-The process is expected to take six months, and will include many opportunities to gather input from area businesses, property owners and neighbors.
+The process included many opportunities to gather input from area businesses, property owners and neighbors.

 Historic Walker Lake Small Area Revitalization Plan posted June 11, 2019